Finding out what you can do… and how to do it

 Local evidence, including a housing needs survey and information from the housing waiting list, will indicate the number and type of affordable homes that are required in each parish.
 A proposal would be drawn up individually for each parish based on the identified local needs.
 In some circumstances local market housing can also be provided.

 What standard will the new homes be built to?

 Housing association homes are built to a very high standard and are carefully designed so they fit in with nearby homes.
-There are specific design and quality standards that must be met by housing associations who acquire funding for a project from the Homes & Communities Agency.
-You can see examples of affordable housing schemes in Warwickshire elsewhere on this website.
+There are specific design and quality standards that must be met by housing associations who acquire funding for a project from Homes England.
+At the top of this page you will see a link to examples of affordable housing schemes in Warwickshire.

 Who will be allocated the new homes?

 The homes are allocated through the local Borough / District Council and the relevant housing association.
 They will decide who is in the greatest need out of those who have a local connection and have expressed an interest in the new homes.
 It is important that the parish council understands the nomination process to be able to advise local people but neither the parish council or landowner are involved in the selection process.
 Verification of local connection is undertaken by the housing association.